Grand Reef Casino Review

 Pokies and Games at Grand Reef Casino

 Initially we liked what was being offered here at Grand Reef, especially for Australian and New Zealand players.
 Local support numbers and deposit options are great, as are the regular promotions.
 However as you can see below in the comments on this page, many players are complaining of slow and irregular payments so it would be remiss of us not to warn prospective players of this problem.
-In addition our recent discovery that the owners of this casino have a history of defrauding a jackpot winner is more than enough reason for us to warn players to avoid this casino.
+In addition our recent discovery that the owners of this casino have a history of defrauding a jackpot winner is more than enough reason for us to warn players to avoid this casino altogether.